syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 Dim graphics As PdfGraphics = page.Graphics

-'Creates a certificate instance from PFX file with private key.
+'Creates a certificate instance from PFX file with private key

 Dim pdfCert As New PdfCertificate("PDF.pfx", "syncfusion")